ejeschke/ginga/doc/manual/operation.rst

 position in the center of the window.
 To reset the pan position to the center of the image, press 'c'.

-Ginga has an auto zoom feature to automatically fit newly loaded images to the window, similar to what happens when the backquote key is pressed.
-See "Zoom Preferences" section in :ref:`sec-plugins-preferences` for details.
+``[RV]`` Ginga has an auto zoom feature to automatically fit newly loaded images to the window, similar to what happens when the backquote key is pressed.
+See "Zoom" section in :ref:`sec-plugins-preferences` for details.
+The pan position can also be set precisely (in data or WCS coordinates) from the same plugin under the "Panning" section.

 ----